nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

 The function Add takes in 6 compulsory fields (Patient ID, Name, Age, Gender, Illness and Medication Required) to create the Patient Object and adds it to a list of Patient Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an exception thrown and command aborted.
-If there are no exceptions thrown, a PatientAdd Command object is created.
+If there are no exceptions thrown, a PatientAddCommand object is created.
 The PatientAdd command object will be executed to create the Patient Object which will be added to the list of Patient Objects.

 Invalid Input includes: